As an era ends, the city that was home to the Oakland A's comes to grips with their departure

 “It’s taken so long for this move to evolve that it’s been like a slow death eating me up very single day,” said A’s fan Mike Silva, 72, wiping away tears as he showed some of his old ticket stubs.

-“You can still cheer for them after the move, but you are just gong to be cheering for the uniform,” he said.
-“It’s not the same. ”

 After the A’s decided to follow the Raiders to Las Vegas, Fisher poured more salt into Oakland fans’ wounds.
-Rather than stay in the Coliseum, Fisher choose to move the A’s 85 miles northeast to a minor-league ballpark in Sacramento for at least the next three years while waiting for the new stadium in Nevada to be built.
-Hundreds of A’s employees and Coliseum concession workers, including some who had been there for more than 40 years, will be laid off when the A’s leave Oakland behind.
+Rather than stay in the Coliseum, Fisher chose to move the A’s 85 miles northeast to a minor-league ballpark in Sacramento for at least the next three years while waiting for the new stadium in Nevada to be built.

-On Monday, after staying fairly mum during the final season, Fisher wrote an open letter to fans and the community.
-His words echoed with regret.

 Some are coming out to the bitter end

-Many devout A’s fans have been boycotting games in disgust.
-Those who still come, like Will MacNeil, regularly lead chants of “Sell the team!'” before lobbing a profanity at Fisher.
+Many devout A’s fans have been boycotting games in disgust this season.
+Those who still come, like Will MacNeil, regularly lead chants of “Sell the team!’” before lobbing a profanity at Fisher.

 MacNeil, known as “Right-Field Will” after being a fixture in the Coliseum’s bleachers for nearly 20 years, has accumulated about 200 A’s jerseys during his fandom.
 He estimates only 20 fit him now because of the weight he put on while drowning his sorrow about the team’s move in beers.